 Lectures are not an optional extra for particularly keen students - they are compulsory!
 If you are going to miss a lecture, then you should let your module tutor know in advance.
 An email to that effect would be sufficient.
-If you are about to miss a succession of classes due to illness or legitimate mitigating circumstances, you will need to contact your PAT and module leader and, where appropriate, produce a medical certificate or other evidence.
-If you are seeking an extension for work or some other mitigating circumstances, you must apply this.
-See more info under the section 'Mitigating Circumstances' below.
+If you are about to miss a succession of classes due to illness or legitimate mitigating circumstances, you will need to contact your PAT and module leader and where appropriate produce a medical certificate or other evidence.
+If you are seeking an extension for work or some other mitigating circumstances, you must apply for mitigating circumstances.
+See more info under the section Mitigating Circumstances below.